Milwaukee M18 Fuel Super Sawzall 2722 Review

 One-Key isn’t an available option.
 At least not yet.
 The ability to dial in the exact material and blade you’re using so the system can optimize the settings is one of the most direct effects on performance we’ve seen so far, so here’s hoping it makes its way over.

 There’s no getting around it – this is a heavy saw.
 The Milwaukee M18 Fuel Super Sawzall weighs in at 8 pounds, 13 ounces bare and a whopping 12 pounds, 3 ounces with the 12.0 Ah battery.
 Its physical footprint is large as well, stretching to a length of 18.9″.
-While the front handle overmold has more cushioning than most saws we’ve tested, let’s hope it has the muscle to justify its size.
+While the front handle overmold has more cushioning than most saws we’ve tested, it’s performance justifies the size.

 The Milwaukee 2722 looks impressive on paper.
 The 3000 SPM stroke rate puts it near the top and the 1-1/4″ stroke length matches the best that’s out there right now.
 With the new battery promising to provide more power to reduce bogging down and the addition of orbital action, it’s certainly a pre-race favorite.